 I did another four 360˚ video livestreams during the Weekend of Live 360°, including one from the back of a tuk-tuk driving through Bangkok.
 Through it all, my appreciation for this startlingly easy way to communicate your story or message to the masses continued to grow with the reach and views.

 Subsequent 360˚ video livestreams have continued to perform well above expectations and now Facebook is adding a new feature for 360˚ videos and photos.
 Soon you’ll be able to add 360˚ images to your cover photo on Facebook.
-If you want to see how it looks visit my page here.
 Thanks to Blend Media, I have been lucky to get advance access to this new feature.

 See below for more Blend Media 360˚ video live streaming posts: